 Many of our ships do offer an onboard hairdressing service.
 Please ask our expert team regarding the facilities on your chosen ship.

 If you have any concerns about your health whilst on your cruise, please see your Cruise Director.
 They will be able to advise you about chemists and availability of doctors, etc. In an emergency you could always phone our emergency number as issued on your itinerary.
 Whilst there are no on-board medical personnel, the ship can stop at any time to transfer any passenger requiring emergency medical attention to local medical facilities.

-Some of our itineraries operate in a reverse order, and the sailing schedule is designed to offer you the same tours and visits as on the brochure itinerary.
+Some of our itineraries operate in a reverse order, and the sailing schedule is designed to offer you the same visits as on the brochure itinerary.
 Water levels on rivers can fluctuate on a daily basis; and in serious cases it is possible that the itinerary can be affected with little or no warning.
 Should the ship be unable to follow the planned itinerary, we will do all we can to ensure all places are visited by alternative means, usually by coach.

 A limited laundry service is available on board, except for the day of disembarkation.
 A dry cleaning service is not available.

 There will be occasions when you will need to carry your own luggage as we are unable to provide porterage.
 When travelling by air, a luggage weight allowance will apply depending on which airline you are flying with; you will need to be able to handle your own luggage at check-in and retrieve it from baggage reclaim at your arrival airport.
 With all this in mind, we recommend that you take one small suitcase and one piece of carry on luggage per person.
 Please note that your Cruise Director cannot provide individual assistance with your luggage.

 There is a small library on board with a selection of books, games and puzzles.